Ruiz, Santander homer, Orioles hold off Red Sox 7-4

 TRAINER’S ROOM

-Orioles: Manager Brandon Hyde said he is hopeful LHP John Means, who started the season on the injured list with left shoulder fatigue, will be ready to pitch the final home game of their series with Miami.
+Orioles: Hyde said he is hopeful LHP John Means, who started the season on the injured list with left shoulder fatigue, will be ready to pitch the final home game of their series with Miami.
 Means was slated to be the opening day starter before going on the IL.

 Red Sox: LHP Eduardo Rodriguez is awaiting results of additional testing after doctors discovered an issue with his heart they believe is a result of his bout with COVID-19.
 The 27-year-old tested positive for the coronavirus before the start of summer camp but was cleared and returned to workouts on July 18.
 He hasn’t had another positive coronavirus test, but said an MRI revealed a condition called myocarditis that the team’s medical staff felt was serious enough to restrict him from activities for at least a week.